wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - `disableAutomaticProtocolUpgrade` property is deprecated and has no effect in SDK.
   - `PowerAuthTokenStore` protocol:
     - `generateAuthorizationHeader(withName:completion:)` is replaced with `generateAuthenticationHeader(withName:completion:)`
+  - `PowerAuthAuthentication` class:
+    - `PowerAuthSDK` now validates the purpose of the authentication object.
+If you use an object created for authentication to persist activation (and vice versa), an error is reported.
+    - `overridenPossessionKey` property is now deprecated with no replacement.
+    - All construction methods that take a custom possession key are now deprecated.
+If you use such a method and provide a custom possession key, the created object will not pass validation when used in `PowerAuthSDK`.
+Please contact our support team for more details if this is important to you.
   - `PowerAuthAuthorizationHttpHeader` is deprecated and replaced with `PowerAuthHttpHeader`

 - All static methods for accessing a various shared instances are now deprecated: